Reinzkarnize/Mytube/readme.md

 # MyTube
+MyTube is a web application that allows users to save YouTube playlists and watch videos from their playlists in one convinient place.
+This README file provides an overview of the project and guides users on how to set up and use the application.

 ## Demo
 You can watch a demo of the MyTube project on [YouTube](https://youtu.be/cl2S9rl2kGs).

-## Details
-### Description
-MyTube is a web application that allows users to save YouTube playlists and watch videos from their playlists.
-This README file provides an overview of the project and guides users on how to set up and use the application.

-### Features
+## Features

 - User Registration: Users can create an account to access the features of the website.
 - Playlist Management: Users can create new playlists, view their existing playlists, and remove playlists.